hshoff/viewsource/README.md

 # viewsource
-a collection of free examples
+a collection of free examples by @hshoff